 The Slaughter of Leith Hall by Lexie Conyngham

-‘See, Charlie, it might be near twenty year since Culloden, but there’s plenty hard feelings still amongst the Jacobites, and no so far under the skin, ken?’
+‘See, Charlie, it might be near twenty years since Culloden, but there’s plenty of hard feelings still amongst the Jacobites, and no so far under the skin, ken?’

 Charlie Rob has never thought of politics, nor strayed far from his Aberdeenshire birthplace.
 But when John Leith of Leith Hall takes him under his wing, his life changes completely.
 Soon he is far from home, dealing with conspiracy and murder, and lost in a desperate hunt for justice.